 Discussing a disability can be uncomfortable, both for the employee and for the supervisor.
 It can be easier if you think of this as an opportunity to improve the workplace.
 The focus does not have to be on the person's disability; rather the discussion is about how to address mismatches between the workplace and the employee's abilities.
-Try using the THRC set of Physical Demands Assessments to describe some barriers in work-related terms.
-In addition, the THRC list of Common Types of Industry Accommodations can prompt good discussions about limitations and possibilities, including for disabilities that are not physical (e.g., mental health, cognitive, learning disabilities, etc.).
+As mentioned above, try using the Physical Demands Assessments to describe some barriers in work-related terms.
+THRC's list of Common Types of Industry Accommodations can also prompt good discussions about limitations and possibilities, including for disabilities that are not physical (e.g., mental health, cognitive, learning disabilities, etc.).